library(tidyverse)

 In the plot you made above, one group of points seems to fall outside of the linear trend.
 These cars have a higher mileage than you might expect.
 How can you explain these cars?

-dataset classifies cars into groups such as compact, midsize, and SUV.
+Let’s hypothesize that the cars are hybrids.
+One way to test this hypothesis is to look at the class value for each car.
+The class variable of the mpg dataset classifies cars into groups such as compact, midsize, and SUV.
 If the outlying points are hybrids, they should be classified as compact cars or, perhaps, subcompact cars (keep in mind that this data was collected before hybrid trucks and SUVs became popular).

-, to a two dimensional scatterplot by mapping it to an aesthetic.
+You can add a third variable, like class, to a two dimensional scatterplot by mapping it to an aesthetic.
 An aesthetic is a visual property of the objects in your plot.
 Aesthetics include things like the size, the shape, or the color of your points.
 You can display a point (like the one below) in different ways by changing the values of its aesthetic properties.
 Since we already use the word “value” to describe data, let’s use the word “level” to describe aesthetic properties.
-Thus, we are interested in exploring class
+Thus, we are interested in exploring class as a level.

 You can convey information about your data by mapping the aesthetics in your plot to the variables in your dataset.
 For example, you can map the colors of your points to the class variable to reveal the class of each car.
-To map an aesthetic to a variable, associate the name of the aesthetic to the name of the variable inside aes()
+To map an aesthetic to a variable, associate the name of the aesthetic to the name of the variable inside aes(). ggplot2 will automatically assign a unique level of the aesthetic (here a unique color) to each unique value of the variable, a process known as scaling. ggplot2 will also add a legend that explains which levels correspond to which values.

-, map the colors of your points to the class variable to reveal the class of each car.
+Using your previous scatterplot of displ and hwy, map the colors of your points to the class variable to reveal the class of each car.
 What conclusions can we make?

 Back to gapminder::gapminder

-) in greater detail.
+Let’s explore our previously saved p (which used gapminder::gapminder) in greater detail.
 As with Exercise 1, we’ll add a layer.
 This says how some data gets turned into concrete visual aspects.

 p + geom_point()